hillaryyang/hillaryyang.github.io/_pages/apply.md

 Looking for friendly individuals to provide friendship.
 Send me a Discord message!
 <hr>
 <h4>Recommender</h4>
-Have any book/song/movie/show/hotel recommendations?
+Have any book/song/movie/show recommendations?
 Please, tell me.
 I'm always interested in reading/listening/watching new things.
-(Oh, and staying in awesome hotels)
 <hr>
 <h4>Opponent</h4>
 A nemesis, to spice things up.